top of page

 Screen Shot 2020-05-04 at 17.10.08.png

-Dr. Angel M. Foster is a Professor in the Faculty of Health Sciences at the University of Ottawa where she held the 2011-2016 Endowed Chair in Women’s Health Research.
+Dr. Angel M. Foster (she/her/hers/anything respectful) is a Professor in the Faculty of Health Sciences at the University of Ottawa where she held the 2011-2016 Endowed Chair in Women’s Health Research.
 A 1996 Rhodes Scholar from Oregon, she received her DPhil in Middle Eastern studies from the University of Oxford.
 She received her MD from Harvard Medical School and her AM in International Policy Studies from Stanford University.
-Her research focuses on emergency contraception, abortion, and health professions education and she currently leads projects in 22 different countries.
-She is the Immediate Past Chair of the Population, Reproductive, and Sexual Health Section of the American Public Health Association and a member of the Board of Directors of the National Abortion Federation.
-She is a co-founder of CRHC.
+Her research focuses on emergency contraception, abortion, and health professions education and she currently leads projects in 22 countries.
+She is the Editor-in-Chief of Perspectives on Sexual and Reproductive Health and from 2016-2022 served on the Board of Directors of the National Abortion Federation.
+She is the President and co-founder of CRHC.

 Consultants